Isotopic tiling theory for hyperbolic surfaces: Isotopic Tiling Theory

 \section{Isotopic Tiling Theory}

-Tesselations of $\mathbb{H}^2$ can be described using combinatorial tiling theory \cite{DRESS1987,Huson1993}.
-Combinatorial tiling theory classifies all possible equivariant combinatorial types of tilings on space forms $\mathcal{X}$.
-It deals with the case that each tile is a closed and bounded disc and the symmetry group of the tiling acts cocompactly.
-A set $\mathcal{T}$ of such topological discs in $\mathcal{X}$ is called a \emph{tiling} if every point $x\in\mathcal{X}$ belongs to some disc (tile) $T\in \mathcal{T}$ and if for every two tiles $T_1$ and $T_2$ of $\mathcal{T}$, $T_1^0\cap T_2^0=\emptyset,$ where $S^0$ denotes the interior of a set $S.$ All tilings in this paper will be assumed to be locally finite, meaning that any compact disc in $\mathcal{X}$ meets only a finite number of tiles.
-More specifically, combinatorial tiling theory considers a barycentric subdivision of the tiles and subsequent tracking of the combinatorics of the resulting chamber system to give the coordination sequence of the tiling \cite{DRESS1987}.
+Tesselations of $\mathbb{H}^2$ can be studied using combinatorial tiling theory \cite{DRESS1987,Huson1993}.
+Combinatorial tiling theory classifies all possible equivariant combinatorial types of tilings on simply connected metric spaces $\mathcal{X}$ of constant curvature.
+It deals with the case that each tile is a closed and bounded disk and the symmetry group of the tiling acts cocompactly.